-Option Name Acceptable Values Supported Operating Systems Definition IP Checksum Offload (IPv4) Disabled RX and TX Enabled (default) RX Enabled TX Enabled Windows Server 2008 Windows Server 2008 R2 Windows Server 2012 Windows Server 2012 R2 Windows Server 2016 This option offloads the transmit and the receive IPv4 checksum computation.
-Offloading checksums increases system efficiency.
-Large Send Offload v1 (IPv4) Disabled Enabled (default) Windows Server 2008 Windows Server 2008 R2 Windows Server 2012 Windows Server 2012 R2 Windows Server 2016 Large Send Offload allows the NIC hardware to segment large TCP packets (up to 64 KB) into smaller packets (≤ "Packet Size") that can be transmitted.
+Option Name Acceptable Values Supported Operating Systems Definition IP Checksum Disabled Windows Server 2012 This option offloads the transmit and the receive IPv4 Offload (IPv4) RX and TX Enabled (default) Windows Server 2012 R2 checksum computation.
+RX Enabled Windows Server 2016 Offloading checksums increases system efficiency.
+TX Enabled Large Send Offload v1 (IPv4) Disabled Enabled (default) Windows Server 2012 Windows Server 2012 R2 Windows Server 2016 Large Send Offload allows the NIC hardware to segment large TCP packets (up to 64 KB) into smaller packets (≤ Packet Size) that can be transmitted.
 This segmentation increases transmit efficiency for TCP applications that send large buffers.
 During segmentation, the hardware computes the IPv4 and TCP checksums for each individual packet.
 The Windows Version 1 LSO supports only IPv4.
-Large Send Offload v2 (IPv4) Disabled Enabled (default) Windows Server 2008 Windows Server 2008 R2 Windows Server 2012 Windows Server 2012 R2 Windows Server 2016 Large Send Offload allows the NIC hardware to segment large TCP packets (up to 64 KB) into smaller packets (≤ "Packet Size") that can be transmitted.
+Large Send Offload v2 (IPv4) Disabled Enabled (default) Windows Server 2012 Windows Server 2012 R2 Windows Server 2016 Large Send Offload allows the NIC hardware to segment large TCP packets (up to 64 KB) into smaller packets (≤ Packet Size) that can be transmitted.
 This segmentation increases transmit efficiency for TCP applications that send large buffers.
 During segmentation, the hardware computes the IPv4 and TCP checksums for each individual packet.
 The Windows Version 2 LSO supports larger offload sizes.
-Large Send Offload v2 (IPv6) Disabled Enabled (default) Windows Server 2008 Windows Server 2008 R2 Windows Server 2012 Windows Server 2012 R2 Windows Server 2016 Large Send Offload allows the NIC hardware to segment large TCP packets (up to 64 KB) into smaller packets (less than the MTU) that can be transmitted.
+Large Send Offload v2 (IPv6) Disabled Enabled (default) Windows Server 2012 Windows Server 2012 R2 Windows Server 2016 Large Send Offload allows the NIC hardware to segment large TCP packets (up to 64 KB) into smaller packets (less than the MTU) that can be transmitted.
 This segmentation increases transmit efficiency for TCP applications that send large buffers.
 During segmentation, the hardware computes the TCP checksums for each individual packet.
-IPv6 support requires LSO Version 2.
-Maximum Number of RSS Processors Min: 0 Max: The number of CPU cores installed on your system Windows Server 2008 Windows Server 2008 R2 Windows Server 2012 Windows Server 2012 R2 Windows Server 2016 This property sets the maximum number of processors that can be used for RSS.
-Maximum Number of RSS Queues Min: 1 Max: 16 Default: 8 Windows Server 2008 Windows Server 2008 R2 Windows Server 2012 Windows Server 2012 R2 Windows Server 2016 If RSS is enabled, this parameter controls the number of receive queues.
+IPv6 support requires Windows Version 2 LSO.
+Maximum Number of RSS Processors Min.
+0 Max.
+The number of CPU cores installed on your system Windows Server 2012 Windows Server 2012 R2 Windows Server 2016 This property sets the maximum number of processors that can be used for RSS.
+Maximum Number of RSS Queues Min.
+1 Max.
+16 Default: 8 Windows Server 2012 Windows Server 2012 R2 Windows Server 2016 If RSS is enabled, this parameter controls the number of receive queues.
 Typically, this option is left at the maximum value.
 Windows reduces the number of queues as necessary based on the number of installed CPU cores.
 This value can be reduced during performance tuning for a particular application.
 It is possible that system performance might improve by limiting the number of RSS queues.
-Maximum RSS Processor Number Min: 1 Max: The number of CPU cores installed on your system Windows Server 2008 Windows Server 2008 R2 Windows Server 2012 Windows Server 2012 R2 Windows Server 2016 This parameter sets the maximum processor number for the RSS CPUs.
+Maximum RSS Processor Number Min.
+1 Max.
+The number of CPU cores installed on your system Windows Server 2012 Windows Server 2012 R2 Windows Server 2016 This parameter sets the maximum processor number for the RSS CPUs.
 This value is the highest processor number of any processors from the RSSMaxProcGroup parameter.